TTU Home Southwest Collection/Special Collections Library Home Resources Home

 1999

-Major Brian C. Newby became the second African American to be appointed to the Texas Tech Board of Regents, serving from 1999-2005.
+Major Brian C. Newby was the second African American to be appointed to the Texas Tech Board of Regents, serving from 1999-2005.

-The Friends of the Library and Southwest Collection collaborated with Katie Parks, an outreach specialist at the Texas Tech School of Nursing Wellness, to author and publish Remember When?
+The Friends of the Library and the Southwest Collection/Special Collections Library collaborated with Katie Parks, an outreach specialist at the Texas Tech School of Nursing Wellness, to author and publish Remember When?
 A History of African Americans in Lubbock, Texas, the first comprehensive history of Blacks in Lubbock County.

 Melissa Hancock was crowned Homecoming Queen.